inbzar/docs/apps/docs/content/user-guide/settings/currencies.md

 ---
 sidebar_position: 2
-description: 'This user guide explains how to manage currencies on the Medusa Admin.
+description: 'This user guide explains how to manage currencies on the InBzar Admin.
 Learn how to add currencies and set default currency.'
 addHowToData: true
 ---